 Assuming all the repairs and upgrades have been completed, it’s time to think about your contents and presentation of your home.
 You will need to declutter the home.
 This should be a deep decluttering by removing most of the items in your closets with nothing on the closet floors and the racks half-empty for starters.
 Yes, we are serious if you want to reach the top dollar.

 The Home Staging Consultant

 Bringing a home stager onboard may be a wise decision on your part as they can guide you without any emotion the things you need to move out, what to keep, and how to place furniture and objects for the strongest impact.
 The key is to make the home look inviting, clean, spacious, and a desirable place to call home.

 If you are like me, decluttering is a difficult task.
 The easy way to remove items is to set up 3 boxes or bags.
-The first Box is the for things you want to keep.
-Box 2 is for the trash, and Box 3 are those things you wish to donate to like Goodwill or ARC, etc. The object is to get rid of as many things as you can.
+The first Box is for things you want to keep.
+Box 2 is for the trash, and Box 3 is those things you wish to donate to like Goodwill or ARC, etc. The object is to get rid of as many things as you can.
 Remember – Keep, Toss, Donate.

 As you declutter and clean, please remove valuables from the house.
 Some visitors to your home pose as buyers as they rummage through the home searching for valuables, medicine, guns, etc. Find a secure place to store all of your bills and accounts.
-Those account numbers and addressed once stolen can destroy your credit and your identity.
+Those account numbers and addresses once stolen can destroy your credit and your identity.